Sustainability in Everything We Do

 The Vestas Sustainability Committee prioritises, oversees, and coordinates cross-functional sustainability initiatives across the entire organisation.
 They are also responsible for also overseeing that our company conforms with and lives up to its international responsibilities as a member of the UN Global Compact.
 The Committee reports to the Executive Management.

 In April 2019, we established the Vestas Sustainability department.
-The department operates from the Vestas CEO Office as part of MarCom, Sustainability & Public Affairs, which is part of the Sales organisation.
+The Sustainability department is under MarCom, Sustainability & Public Affairs, which is part of the Sales organisation.

 It is responsible for preparing, coordinating – and in close collaboration with the functional areas, driving, and practically supporting on the execution of the sustainability strategy.
 It reports to the Sustainability Committee on a regular basis.

 At Vestas, all employees must work according to Vestas Management System.
 It enables us to put all external and internal sustainability requirements into practice systematically, efficiently and effectively.
 It is a central part of our intent to make sustainability an integral component of all business processes.

 In order to further demonstrate a commitment to meeting the highest standards of health, safety and the environment, our operations are built on global certificates for ISO 9001 for Quality, ISO 14001 for Environment and ISO 45001 for Health and Safety.
 Furthermore, one factory in Germany have certificate for ISO 50001.